jvcfarias/PhD_machine-learning-script/README.md

 Part of the data used steamed from previous researches supervised by Dr Luydson Vasconcelos and Dr Patricia Moura.

-The crew responsible for treating the data and developing the algorithm based on Machine Learning models were the co-supervisor Dr Joao Pacifico and PhD student Joao Victor Farias.
-The main project was done under supervision of Dr Patricia Moura and co-supervised by Dr Luydson Vasconcelos.
+The crew responsible for treating the data and developing the algorithm based on Machine Learning models were the **co-supervisor Dr Joao Pacifico** and PhD **student Joao Victor Farias**.
+The main project was done under **supervision of Dr Patricia Moura and co-supervised by Dr Luydson Vasconcelos**.

-This data was used in the PhD thesis titled "Machine Learning techniques for prediction of risk to develop hepatocellular carcinoma in patients infected with the hepatitis C virus".
-The PhD student was enrolled at the PhD program Celullar and Molecular Biology at the University of Pernambuco.
+This data was used in the PhD thesis titled _"Machine Learning techniques for prediction of risk to develop hepatocellular carcinoma in patients infected with the hepatitis C virus"_.
+The PhD student was enrolled at the PhD program _Celullar and Molecular Biology_ at the **University of Pernambuco**.